Tiger Oakes

 Using LayoutContainer with any class

 Classes with the LayoutContainer interface can also cache synthetic extension properties.
-Just provide a getter for the root view object in containerView, and everything else will work just like Activites and Fragments.
+Just provide a getter for the root view object in containerView, and everything else will work just like Activities and Fragments.

 MainFragmentUiHelper.kt